lulf/watchful/blog/part-1.md

-# Async Rust on the Pinetime - Part 1
+# Rust on my Pinetime

 In this blog post series, we'll go through the development of a complex Embassy application for a real world use case (Well, almost real world!).
 One of the most common questions I've seen asked in the Embassy chat is "How do I get started with an Embassy project?".
 The series will cover things such as: